 Registration stickers have not been required on CT tags since 2010.

 In addition to the standard Connecticut license plate, the CT DMV issues:

 - Disability placards and plates.

 When you buy a vehicle from a dealer, you will usually get a temporary tag so that you can use your vehicle while waiting for your permanent plates to arrive.
-The temporary tag is valid for 60 days.

 The CT DMV may also issue you a temporary registration if you need a safety inspection or emissions test to register your vehicle.